valantic/ember-template/README.md

         └── index.html
 ```

+The _scrape.sh_ will also generate a _deliver_ folder where it will gather zip files of the generated "static" files.

 *Important notes:*

 - We are currently using Ember Fastboot version _v1.0.0-beta.4_.
 Development of Ember Fastboot might break things in future releases.
 - The proof-of-concept works with on the current Ember Sandbox project while it is very simple.
 On more complete, full fledged projects, things might break.
-- This HTML file rendering will currently only work on mac OSX due to its dependencies on Unix tools.
+- This HTML file rendering will currently only work on mac OSX due to its dependencies on Unix tools, *wget* and *zip*.
 - The shell script will remove the output folder before every execution.
 - JavaScript is not executed by _wget_ so only pure static HTML is saved, hence Ember Fastboot.
 - Currently we need to manually take care of the list of pages to render to HTML in the scrape.sh file.